Best No Salt Water Softener for Well Water in 2025

 Cons

-- Only works well with water hardness under 18 grains per gallon
+- Best matched to water hardness below 18 grains per gallon

 - Does not remove iron, sulfur, or reduce total dissolved solids